jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

-# Prometheus scrape intervals and performance
+# Openshift Monitoring stack: Playing with Prometheus performance and scraping intervals

-In this tutorial I will play with some tuning trying to get better performance on the Openshift monitoring stack.
-The experiment consists on lowering the scraping frequency  to make a less intensive work about collecting metrics from the different services.
-Special focus on how these intervals affect to 'Kubelet'.
-Kubelet/cAdvisor exposes metrics about Kubernetes resources usage.
+In this tutorial we will play with some Prometheus configurations, trying to get better performance on the Openshift Monitoring stack.
+The experiment consists on lowering the scraping frequency  to make less intensive work collecting metrics.

+Prometheus comes configured with different jobs, or metrics to be collected.
+Each of these jobs is configured about which service has to be queried, and an interval.
+Depending on your environment this can be configured/changed on different ways.
+In the case of an Openshift cluster, all these configurations are managed by the Monitoring (and Prometheus) operators.
+So, it would be not so easy to change it.

-This is just testing to dig into the Prometheus and Kubelet performance.
-It is nothing recommended/official/supported.
-Just a test experiment.
+*This is just testing/experiment to dig into the Prometheus and Kubelet performance.
+It is nothing recommended/official/supported by Red Hat.*

-The experiment will consist on getting the following metrics:
+The experiment will work on getting the following metrics:

+* Get the CPU consumed by Prometheus Pods.

-* Get the pods more CPU consuming during the last 30m
+* Get the CPU consumed by Kubelet.

-* Get the '/system/slice' and '/system/slice/kubelet.service'.
-With this, we will know how much time 'Kubelet' is taking the CPU.
-But also, as reference with the whole time that '/system/slice' is consuming.
-Under this slice, we dont only have 'Kubelet' but other services as crio, sshd, etc.

-We will take this metrics with:

-* A clean cluster and a cluster with a big number of pods running.
+The metrics will be collected on different scenarios.
+A clean cluster ( with no extra workloads deployed) and a cluster with a big number of pods running.
+For each of these scenarios, the metrics will be collected with different scrape intervals configurations:

-  * Default monitoring stack configuration
+* Default monitoring stack scrape intervals.

-  * Double all the scraping times
+* Doubling the lowest scrape intervals, from 30sec to 60sec.

+* Doubling some scrape intervals in a more selected way.
+Changing the ones affecting more to Kubelet, or, changing the ones managed by Openshift Monitoring stack ServiceMonitors.

+The experiment will put special focus on how these intervals affect to Kubelet system's process and Prometheus Pods.

 Why we make special interest on  performance of Kubelet?
-[Kubelet/cAdvisor takes metrics](https://github.com/google/cadvisor/blob/master/docs/storage/prometheus.md) about Pods, Containers, Memory, CPU etc. Specially on environments very loaded, Kubelet CPU consumption would be very affected, it is been queried too frequent.
+[Kubelet/cAdvisor takes metrics](https://github.com/google/cadvisor/blob/master/docs/storage/prometheus.md) about Pods, Containers, Memory, CPU etc. Specially on environments very loaded, Kubelet CPU consumption would be very affected by a very low scraping interval.
+More Pods, more info to be gathered.

 Why we make special interest on performance of Prometheus?
 It is the core of all the monitoring stack.
 From Prometheus there are many different scrape_intervals, most of them set to 30s.
 Scraping more frequent should affect to CPU consumed.
 Scraping on loaded environments should affect also, because of more data is retrieved.

-To change scrape intervals  is not an easy task.
-This configuration is managed by operators.
-If you are using an OpenShift Red Hat supported environment, you cannot change that without breaking the support.
-Changing these intervals would affect other Openshift metrics/alarms and also the auto scaling feature.
-It is out of the scope of this tutorial to find out which value is better.
+This experiment dont collect enough information to conclude the best scrape intervals.
+Actually, this depends on many different scenarios and needs.
+It only shows how changing these intervals affects to the general performance.

-How we are burning the cluster?
-In a previous [tutorial](https://github.com/jgato/jgato/blob/main/random_docs/Debugging%20monitoring%20stack%20on%20Openshift.md) I explained how I use kube-burner.
+How we are burning the cluster in one of the scenarios?
+In a previous [tutorial](https://github.com/jgato/jgato/blob/main/random_docs/Debugging%20monitoring%20stack%20on%20Openshift.md) I explained how I used kube-burner for that.

-The infrastructure I am using for the experiment:
+The infrastructure we are using for the experiment:

 OCP Standard Cluster (baremetal) with 3 Master and 2 Workers

 ![](assets/2022-06-16-09-41-59-image.png)

-The workers, where I will take most of results, are just vms with 16 cores and 32.00 GiB, on a baremetal server.
+The workers, where we will take most of results, are just vms with 16 cores and 32.00 GiB, on a baremetal server.

 Following we show the results of the experiment.
-At the end of the document I show how I have managed to 'hack' the monitoring stack to change the metrics.
+At the end of the document it is explained how to 'hack' the monitoring stack to change the metrics.

 ## The experiment

 To take the measurements we will use Prometheus with the following queries:

-CPU usage for prometheus pods
+% of CPU usage for Prometheus pods

 ```
 sort_desc(avg_over_time(pod:container_cpu_usage:sum{pod=~"prometheus-k8s-.*"}[30m]))
 ```

-CPU usage of '/system/slice' and '/system/slice/kubelet.service'
+Secs the CPU is used by '/system/slice' and '/system/slice/kubelet.service'

 ```
 sort_desc((rate(container_cpu_usage_seconds_total{id=~".*system.slice.*",node="worker-0.el8k-ztp-1.hpecloud.org"}[30m])))
 ```

+It will return values between 0 and 1, so it can be considered as % if you multiply the value by 100.

-About this last query, it takes the CPU usage under '/system/slice' where you find 'kubelet', crio-o, etc. Some processes used support the Openshift platform.
+About this last query, it takes the CPU usage under '/system/slice' where you find Kubelet, crio-o, etc. Some processes used support the Openshift platform.
 When we burn the cluster, we create some loads but only on one of the workers (worker-0).
-So, the 'kubelet' consumption we are interested on, it is the one on that worker.
-Of course, in worker-1 we can compare 'kubelet is performing when no load is there.
+So, the Kubelet consumption we are interested on, it is the one on that worker.
+Of course, in worker-1 we can compare Kubelet is performing when no load is there.

-With '/system/slice' we get the whole CPU consumption by these services, and we take also how much is consumed by 'kubelet', The difference between the '/system/slice' and 'kubelet is the CPU consumed by other services like: cri-o, ovs-*, sshd, etc. But we only need to know how much is consuming 'kubelet'.

 Lets start the experiment.